 Antigua, on the Eastern side of the Caribbean, is completely delightful.
 Not only do they have some of the friendliest people we have met on our travels, but they have 365 beaches; one for every day of the year.
 I guess I would be pretty friendly too if I had that many places to relax and recoup.
-For our recent trip, we had just one beach for three days, and it was called Galley Bay.
-Galley Bay Resort and Spa, the hotel that runs along it’s edge was our home.
+We had one amazing beach for three days, and it was called Galley Bay Resort and Spa.
+Read our full review of Galley Bay Resort and Spa, the hotel along Antigua’s western shore.

-Our room was bigger than I was expecting, I think it was one of the Premium Beachfront Suites.
+Our room was bigger than I was expecting; one of the Premium Beachfront Suites.
 We had our own little lounge area as well as the normal bedroom area.
 The King size bed seemed huge and the mattress was deep and comfortable.
 We each had two pillows, one soft and one hard.
 This suited us brilliantly as we have very different ideas of what makes a good pillow.
-I like mine bouncy and Karl likes his soft.
+I like mine bouncy and Mr Fluskey likes his soft.
 Every night, we were left a cute little note during the turn-down service.
 They were quite interesting and sparked a little conversation.

 The bathroom was bigger than the seating area.
 It was very bright and spacious with two showers opposite each other.
 One was lower, for quick body showers, and the other higher for your hair.
 Better than both of those, however, was the gigantic corner bath.
 I simply HAD to treat myself to an indulgent bubble bath, especially after the flight down from the USA.
 An absolute must for for any nice hotel is a large counter top with his and hers sinks.
 Happily there was a nice set here with a great big mirror.